Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Non-Hermitian Klein--Gordon embedding

 Equation~(\ref{Sch_like}) is manifestly scale invariant: under the transformation $r \to \lambda r$ and $E \to E/\lambda$, the equation remains unchanged.
 This continuous scale symmetry is the relativistic counterpart of the familiar conformal symmetry of the nonrelativistic inverse-square Hamiltonian.
 As in the standard anomalous problem, the attractive $1/r^2$ interaction leads to a singular radial operator that is not essentially self-adjoint for sufficiently large coupling.
 In the present setting, however, the interpretation is fundamentally different: the theory is explicitly non-Hermitian, and the singularity at the origin is endowed with a clear physical meaning as a one-way sink for probability.

 It is crucial to emphasize that the appearance of the inverse-square interaction in Eq.~(\ref{Sch_like}) is not imposed by hand at the level of a nonrelativistic Hamiltonian, but emerges directly from a relativistic field equation with a complex scalar potential.
 This embedding allows the familiar inverse-square anomaly to be reinterpreted as a problem of boundary conditions and information flow in an open relativistic system.
-As shown in the following sections, the outgoing boundary condition at the absorbing singularity uniquely selects the physically relevant realization of the theory and leads to a discrete spectrum of complex energies describing quantized decay.